turingschool/mkfriend/README.md

 --------------

 The best way to populate your locate database is with real thoughtbottles.
-Use the `thoughtbot:sync` Rake task to do this:
+Use the `thoughtbot:populate` Rake task to do this:

-    % rake thoughtbot:sync
+    % rake thoughtbot:populate

 Guidelines
 ----------